ashmrtn/commentmimic/README.md

 comments should be written in full sentences and should start with the thing being commented.
-Following the best-practices can make reading documentation easier, but it makes upkeep a lot harder, especially when code is refactored or a well-meaning colleague asks you to rename an interface or function to better match what it does.
-When that happens, it's easy to forget to update the comment to match the new interface or function name.
+Following the best-practices can make reading documentation easier, but it makes upkeep a lot harder, especially when code is refactored or a well-meaning colleague asks you to rename an interface, function, or struct to better match what it does.
+When that happens, it's easy to forget to update the comment to match the new name.
 In the end, the code ends up with some elements having comments that match their names and others are clearly the left-overs of previous iterations of the code.

-CommentMimic was created to help developers by scanning the code and comments and outputting notices when the first word of a comment for an interface or function does not match the item being commented.
+CommentMimic was created to help developers by scanning the code and comments and outputting notices when the first word of a comment for an interface, function, or struct doesn't match the item being commented.
 It can be run from the command line like other go tools, making it easy to integrate into your workflow.

 CommentMimic aims to be unobtrusive by only warning about things that already have comments attached to them.
 Some other linters expect comments on all exported functions and only output warnings about unmatched comment first words and item names on exported functions.
-While that's a step in the right direction, those linters can be overwhelming, because not many codebases have all exported items commented, and only find issues on exported items.
+While that's a step in the right direction, those linters can be overwhelming because not many codebases have all exported items commented, and only find issues on exported items.

 ## Installing